Bidding combinatorial games: A motivating result and a generalization of the impartial game tree

-The following result, which was discovered at the ``Chocolate Caf\'e'' between sessions at the CGTC3 in Lisbon 2019, motivates this work; it encouraged us to take a closer look at the proposed class of bidding games. \begin{thm} Consider $\tb\in\mathbb N_0$ and an impartial game form $G$.
+Let $G$ be an {\em impartial game}.
+That is, for all followers $H$ of $G$, $\HL=\HR$.
+For impartial games, in alternating play, only the outcomes \nN\ and \nP\ apply.
+The following result about impartial bidding games encouraged us to take a closer look at the full class of partizan bidding games.
+We will prove a more general result in Theorem~\ref{thm:strongdicot}. \begin{thm} Consider $\tb\in\mathbb N_0$ and an impartial game form $G$.
 If $2p=\tb$, then Left wins bidding $(G, \hat p)$ if and only if alternating normal play $G$ is an \nN\!-position.
-If $2p>\tb$, then Left wins $(G, \tilde p)$, unless $G=0$, in which case the player who holds the marker loses. \end{thm}
+If $2p>\tb$, i.e. Left is strictly dominating, then Left wins $(G, \tilde p)$, unless $G=0$, in which case the player who holds the marker loses. \end{thm}